mitolog/dtcgen/README.md

 ### Include keywords within Symbol/Component name

-Let's say you want to extract icon files, you can prepend keyword `Icons /` for each symbols/components to make it like `Icons / Search`.
+Let's say you want to extract icon files, you can prepend keyword `Icons /` for each symbols/components. so it looks like `Icons / Search`.

-If there are spaces, it will be eliminated on generating asset catalog.
-Then, `/` is treated as folder separator.
+If there are spaces in a name, it will be eliminated on generating asset catalog i.e.)`Icons/Search`.
+Then, `/` is treated as folder on generation.

 ## Create and set .env file

-On your project root that you create at first step of installation, create `.env` file, then confirm and set environmental variable properly.
+On your project-root that you create at first step of installation, create `.env` file, then confirm and set environmental variable properly.

 1. You can create `.env` file with 2 ways：